 How Often Should I See My Dentist?

-young woman having a mold taken of her mouth while visiting the dentist
+young woman visiting the dentist

 Why are regular dentist appointments important?